-I assume that the reader is somewhat familiar with the claims and basic beliefs of the Church that Joseph Smith restored; namely: The Church of Jesus Christ of Latter Day Saints(or LDS Church).
-If this is not the case I will refer you to the website www.mormon.org to gain a better understanding from a resource specifically intended to explain our beliefs.
+I assume that the reader is somewhat familiar with the claims and basic beliefs of the Church that Joseph Smith restored; namely: The Church of Jesus Christ of Latter-day Saints.
+If this is not the case I will refer you to the website www.comeuntochrist.org to gain a better understanding from a resource specifically intended to explain our beliefs.
 My intent here is not to teach the doctrines of the Church, but to explain why I so strongly believe in those doctrines.
 Nonetheless, for those not familiar, a short summary is probably in order and can be found here.

 Why I believe that there is a God